Mohammad-y-abbass/Mohammad-y-abbass/README.md

 <br/>

 # 💫 About Me:
+Recent graduate with 1 year of experience in software development, passionate about building innovative solutions and collaborating with others to drive growth and excellence.
+Proficient in a range of technologies, including front-end and back-end development, databases, and testing.
+Excited to continue learning and growing as a professional, and looking for opportunities to apply my skills and knowledge to make a meaningful impact.
 <br>🔭 I'm currently developing a new programming language as my senior university project.
 Additionally, I'm building a website for a big data specialist community using Next.js and Spring boot.